ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

   **Not supported**.
 If you want perform Layer 7 load balancing we do recommend to use the official Octavia Ingress-controller: https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/octavia-ingress-controller/using-octavia-ingress-controller.md

-- `loadbalancer.openstack.org/timeout-client-data` //SUPPORTED
+- `loadbalancer.openstack.org/timeout-client-data`

   Frontend client inactivity timeout in milliseconds for the load balancer.
+Default value (ms) = 50000.

-- `loadbalancer.openstack.org/timeout-member-connect` //SUPPORTED
+- `loadbalancer.openstack.org/timeout-member-connect`

   Backend member connection timeout in milliseconds for the load balancer.
+Default value (ms) = 5000.

-- `loadbalancer.openstack.org/timeout-member-data` //SUPPORTED
+- `loadbalancer.openstack.org/timeout-member-data`

   Backend member inactivity timeout in milliseconds for the load balancer.
+Default value (ms) = 50000.

-- `loadbalancer.openstack.org/timeout-tcp-inspect` //SUPPORTED
+- `loadbalancer.openstack.org/timeout-tcp-inspect`

   Time to wait for additional TCP packets for content inspection in milliseconds for the load balancer.

-- `service.beta.kubernetes.io/openstack-internal-load-balancer` //SUPPORTED

-  If 'true', the loadbalancer VIP won't be associated with a floating IP.
-Default is 'false'.
-This annotation is ignored if only internal Service is allowed to create in the cluster.
+Default value (ms) = 0.

-- `loadbalancer.openstack.org/enable-health-monitor` /SUPPORTED
+- `loadbalancer.openstack.org/enable-health-monitor`

   Defines whether to create health monitor for the load balancer pool, if not specified, default value is True.
 The health monitor can be created or deleted dynamically.
 A health monitor is required for services with `externalTrafficPolicy: Local`.